Connecting Developers of Color To Capital

 As a developer of color focused on nontraditional projects that create unique opportunities to expand affordable housing, it can be a challenge to secure capital.
 Capital Impact's Diversity in Development DMV Loan Fund fills a necessary gap in the marketplace by focusing on mission-based projects that support community needs while also ensuring they can be built in a cost-effective manner.

 Capital Impact has been very proactive and diligent about their organization’s racial equity journey and what that means for the products they are developing and the people they are serving.
 They are mission-aligned with us, and that is another reason I encourage other Black developers to work with Capital Impact.

 After graduation from our Equitable Development Initiative, Thomas Houston and Talayah Jackson had a vision to transform a vacant lot in Washington, D.C.’s Ward 7 into a 17,000 sq. ft. building with affordable housing, a locally-owned grocery store, and office space for local entrepreneurs.
 Their nonprofit organization, Medici Road, just needed the right financing partner.
-Through our Diversity in Development – DMV Loan Fund we were able to provide a nearly $1 million loan to jumpstart the project and bring important services to this D.C. neighborhood.
+Through our Diversity in Development loan product, we were able to provide a nearly $1 million loan to jumpstart the project and bring important services to this D.C. neighborhood.

 STORIES OF IMPACT

-In an effort to better ensure that real estate developers of color in Detroit and the Washington Metro region are able to participate in local revitalization in a way that reflects local diversity, we launched the Equitable Development Initiative.
+In an effort to better ensure that real estate developers of color in Detroit are able to participate in the city’s revitalization in a way that reflects the city’s diversity, we launched the Equitable Development Initiative.

 Our HEAF program facilitates new opportunities for real estate developers of color while also increasing affordable and workforce housing across the Washington metropolitan area, in partnership with Amazon.